-This week’s newsletter has my first thoughts on the upcoming album from Blink–182.
-I also have some opinions on other new music released recently, including MUNA, Fall Out Boy, Green Day, and Charli XCX.
-I also have a few brief thoughts on preparing for trips, a couple of thoughts on the Apple event, and I go through my usual media diet rundown from the week.
-There’s also a playlist of ten songs I enjoyed this week.
+This week’s newsletter looks at new music from The 1975, Green Day, and Fickle Friends.
+There’s also my usual media diet rundown and a playlist of ten songs that I enjoyed this week.
 This week’s supporter Q&A post can be found here.

 In Case You Missed It

 The 1975 announced some new tour dates with Phoebe Bridgers and they’re not coming anywhere near Portland.
 This tour is practically custom made for me, and I won’t be able to see it.
 I’m not angry, you’re angry.
 What an incredible concert.
 They also released a new song, and it, again, has this little breezy almost shoegaze quality to it.
 If anything, it reminds me of the ’90s and the kind of song that would appear alongside an episode of Friends.
 I know there’s going to be 22 songs on the new album, and they’re going to release probably three more before the album release, but I’m still trying not to overplay the early singles so that the entire album still feels fresh when I finally hear it.
 But, that’s hard, because these new tracks are great.
 I still have no real idea what the direction or sound of this album is going to be when it’s all said and done, but I’ve enjoyed all the singles so far (“People” being my favorite).
 I do wonder if they have anything on here that they’ll attempt another radio run with.

 For the life of me, I can’t get into any of the new Green Day songs.
 The latest is another that falls very much into the “if this didn’t say Green Day on it I wouldn’t listen again” bucket.
 Something’s missing, and I can’t quite put my finger on it.